-Based on the NAR’s report, the HAI for the Louisville/Jefferson County, KY-IN MSA was 209.3 in 2018, the most recent year available.
+Based on NAR’s most recent report, the HAI for the Louisville/Jefferson County, KY-IN MSA was 209.3 in 2018, the most recent year available.
 This means that the median family has about twice the income needed to purchase a median priced, single-family resale home in the Louisville metro area.

 Quality of Life

 Louisville is often described as a hidden gem that often flies under the radar of many people.
 However, the city is one of those special places that once you arrive, you never want to leave.
 As one local group says, here’s how to “find a new you in Lou.”